A prolific, genre-defying Chicago musician working in and beyond the jazz, rock and classical idioms.

 Chicago Weekly

 Karl E. H. Seigfried is a critically-acclaimed bassist and guitarist deeply involved in the Chicago music scene.
 He has performed and recorded in virtually all musical styles — jazz and classical, country and rock, traditional and avant-garde.
-He has received rave international reviews for his performances and compositions documented on twenty-two recordings.
+He has received rave international reviews for his performances and compositions documented on twenty-seven recordings.

 Seigfried has formed collaborations that celebrate diversity and high-level musicianship.